08/07/2021 & 08/08/2021 Beekeeping Class Series & Apiary Tour

 Do not wear fragranced personal care products (no fragranced hair gels, lotions, etc.), everything must be unscented.

-FAQs: We reserve the right to cancel the class and refund your fee if we do not reach a minimum attendance of 3 students.
+FAQs: We reserve the right to cancel the tour and refund your fee if we do not reach a minimum attendance of 3 students.
 In addition, you may cancel up to 5 days before the class.
 Afterwards, the fee is nonrefundable unless canceled by us.